-- provides direct, safe, pleasant and comfortable connections via active travel and vehicular routes, to destinations such as shops, schools, parks and community facilities while also meeting State-controlled intersection requirements9 - does not unreasonably constrain future provision of public and active transport infrastructure and does not adversely impact on the function or operation of existing or future public transport corridors - provides mid-block connections, makes provisions for future connections considering block structure, and connects to previously-provided incomplete connections10 - does not adversely impact on the function of the road network by considering all site accesses and internal movement - provides public roads that are constructed to an appropriate standard ensuring safety and does not compromise efficiency, function, convenience of use or capacity of the road network.
+- provides direct, safe, pleasant and comfortable connections via active travel and vehicular routes, to destinations such as shops, schools, parks and community facilities while also meeting State-controlled intersection requirements10 - does not unreasonably constrain future provision of public and active transport infrastructure and does not adversely impact on the function or operation of existing or future public transport corridors11 - provides mid-block connections, makes provisions for future connections considering block structure, and connects to previously-provided incomplete connections12 - does not adversely impact on the function of the road network by considering all site accesses and internal movement - provides public roads that are constructed to an appropriate standard ensuring safety and does not compromise efficiency, function, convenience of use or capacity of the road network.

-8 Refer to City of Gold Coast's Southport PDA Streetscape Design Guidelines for the treatment of public spaces.
+PRefer to City of Gold Coast's Southport PDA Streetscape Design Guidelines for the treatment of public spaces.

-9 Where active transport enters the on-road environment, treatment should be consistent with Austroads: Cycling Aspects of Austroads Guides - https://www. onlinepublications.austroads.com.au/items/AP-G88-11
+10 Where active transport enters the on-road environment, treatment should be consistent with Austroads: Cycling Aspects of Austroads Guides - austroads.com.au/publications/road-design/ap-g88-17